Enhancing accuracy with an adaptive discretization for the non-local integro-partial differential equations involving initial time singularities: Convergence analysis

-\end{theorem} \begin{proof} Keeping in mind the remainder term depicted in (\ref{Pdoc1_48}), based on the stability estimate given in Theorem \ref{Pdoc1_thm1}, and proceeding in a similar way as described in Theorem \ref{Pdoc1_thm2}, this theorem can be proved. \end{proof} Now, we present the main convergence result that occurred from the fully discrete solution of the two-dimensional TFIPDEs (\ref{Pdoc1_2D1}) based on $L2$-$1_\sigma$ scheme and the Haar wavelets. \begin{theorem} The solution of the fully discrete form of the given two-dimensional TFIPDEs satisfies the following error bound.
+With the stability estimate given in Theorem \ref{Pdoc1_thm1} and the hypothesis presented in Theorem \ref{Pdoc1_thm2} together with the above inequality, one can obtain the desired bound. \end{proof} The following theorem illustrates the convergence of the fully discrete solution to the TFIPDEs (\ref{Pdoc1_1}) in two dimensions (i,e., for $\Omega\subset\mathbb{R}^2$), which is based on $L2$-$1_\sigma$ scheme on a graded mesh in time and the multi-dimensional Haar wavelets. \begin{theorem} The solution to the given TFIPDEs (\ref{Pdoc1_1}) when $\Omega\subset\mathbb{R}^2$ satisfies the following error bound: